Hymnal

 A hymnal or hymnary is a collection of hymns, usually in the form of a book, called a hymnbook (or hymn book).
 They are used in congregational singing.
 A hymnal may contain only hymn texts (normal for most hymnals for most centuries of Christian history); written melodies are extra, and more recently harmony parts have also been provided.
+Traditionally, the hymnal numbers corresponding to the hymns sung for a particular service of worship are displayed on the hymn board of the church.

 Hymnals are omnipresent in churches but are not often discussed; nevertheless, liturgical scholar Massey H. Shepherd once observed: "In all periods of the Church's history, the theology of the people has been chiefly molded by their hymns."